 Related lesson: How To Play Fast On The Bass Guitar

 46. Never Stop Learning

 Be humble and ask questions.
 Having an open mind and a thirst for knowledge will sustain your journey as a musician.
-If you’re lucky, it will last a lifetime and you will never run out of things to learn.
+If you're lucky, it will last a lifetime and you will never run out of things to learn.
 The best musicians are always learning even into old age.
-It keeps your mind young as well as you motivated and fascinated in the beauty of music.
+It keeps the mind young as well as you motivated and fascinated in the beauty of music.

 47. Take A Break